shaneloewe/next-auth-example/README.md

 ```
 ### 3. Configure Authentication Providers

 For Google OAuth, visit: [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials), add a new OAuth 2.0 Client, and make sure to have [http://localhost:3000/api/auth/callback/google](http://localhost:3000/api/auth/callback/google) as the [Authorized redirect URI] to have this running locally.

-You must also add PRODUCTION URIs as well (i.e., [https://authsandbox.vercel.app/api/auth/callback/google](https://authsandbox.vercel.app/api/auth/callback/google)).
-While you are there, you need to copy both ClientID and ClientSecrete and update .env.local file (i.e., GOOGLE_ID = ClientId, GOOGLE_SECRET = ClientSecrete).
+You must also add any production URIs as well (i.e., [https://authsandbox.vercel.app/api/auth/callback/google](https://authsandbox.vercel.app/api/auth/callback/google)).
+While you are there, you need to copy both ClientID and ClientSecrete and update .env.local file (i.e., `GOOGLE_ID` = ClientId, `GOOGLE_SECRET` = ClientSecrete).

 ### 4. Start the application